SoftCircuits/CsvParser/ReadMe.md

 }
 ```

-## CsvDataWriter and CsvDataReader Classes
+## CsvDataWriter<T> and CsvDataReader<T> Classes

-These higher-level classes will automatically map data between class members and CSV columns.
-The following example defines a class and a collection with several instances of that class.
-It then uses `CsvDataWriter` to write the data to a CSV file, and `CsvDataReader` to read it back again.
+These are higher level classes and will automatically map data between class properties and CSV columns.
+The following example defines a class, and a collection with several instances of that class.
+It then uses `CsvDataWriter<T>` to write the data to a CSV file, and `CsvDataReader<T>` to read it back again.

 ```cs
 // This class will represent the data in the CSV file